boolean-uk/api-express-address-book/README.md

 ### Set up
 1. Fork and clone this repository
-2. Fork and clone the client app repository
-3. Create an express application following the steps above.
+2. Create an express application following the steps above.
-4. Implement the API, starting with the `contacts` endpoint, following this workflow for **each** endpoint:
+3. Implement the API, starting with the `contacts` endpoint, following this workflow for **each** endpoint:
     1. Diagram the endpoint lifecycle in a sequence diagram, using the image below these steps as a starting point
     2. Implement the endpoint
     3. Test the endpoint using any method you like; Insomnia, curl, unit tests etc.